gabriele-gambero/Gabriele_Master_project/0_WSI_alignment_and_normalisation/README.md

+## Description of WSI alignment and normalisation

-IMPORTANT: this it not the real first step of the analysis, but conceptually, it should come before step 1, and that's why it's called step 0.
-So, before trying to use this code, I advice to refer to step 1.
+IMPORTANT: this it not the real first step of the analysis, but conceptually, it should come before Step 1, and that's why it's called Step 0.
+So, if you are trying to replicate the work of my project, you should refer to [Step 1](../1_tiling/) first.

 ---

 In this directory, you'll find a description of the **Spatial ATAC WSI alignment** and general WSI normalisation process.\
-The data described here, referred as output of the manual image alignment perfomed on Loupe Browser®, can be found in the `data` folder, in the previous repository of the path to this file.
+The data described here, referred as output of the manual image alignment perfomed on Loupe Browser®, can be found in the [`data` folder](../data/).

-The WSI alignment was needed due to incompatibility of HE staining and the Spatial ATAC protocol on the same sample section.
-For this reason, I0ve manually overlapped the HE adjacent section with the IHC analysed one.
+The WSI alignment was needed due to incompatibility between H&E staining and the ATAC protocol for the same slice.
+Due to this reason, I've manually overlapped the H&E adjacent section with the IHC analysed one.

 ### 1. - Spatial ATAC WSI alignment